cfettes/DataSciencePortfolio/README.md

 7. Statistical Analysis
   a.
 NHANES - Analysis of BP

-8.Other
+8. Other
   a.
 Association Rule Learning - Basket Analysis with Apriori